nginxinc/kubernetes-ingress/docs/content/installation/nic-images/use-aws-image.md

 {{%/tab%}}

 {{%tab name="helm"%}}

-Make sure you have an operational EKS cluster and that the namespace for your NGINX Ingress Controller is set up.
-If you don't have an EKS cluster yet, you'll need to create one.

 1. Associate your EKS cluster with an OIDC IAM provider.
 Use your specific `--cluster <name`> and `--region <region>` values.